O JARGON BUSTER

 - Control Unit

-- Electronic equipment found at each control
+- Electronic equipment found at each control site at an electronic punching event.

 - Controller

-- One of the three main officials at an
+- One of the three main officials at an orienteering

-the others being the organiser and planner.
+event, the others being the organiser

-The controller should oversee the event,
+should oversee the event, and is responsible for

-and is responsible for ensuring that the courses are fair,
+ensuring that the courses are fair, and that the whole

-and that the whole competition is organised in accordance with the
+competition is organised in accordance with the rules of

-and usually comes from a club other than the organising club.
+experienced official, and usually comes from a club

 - Course

-- When you take part in an orienteering event,
+- When you take part in an orienteering event, you usually do one course.
+A

-one course.
-A course comprises a start, several controls, and a finish.
+course comprises a start, several

-You have to visit them all in the right order (except on a score course).
+in the right order (except on a score

 - CROC

-- Croydon Orienteering Club, once Mole Valley's neighbours to
+- Croydon Orienteering Club, once Mole Valley's

-the north-east.
-Disbanded autumn 2007, with most members transferring
+neighbours to the north-east.
+Disbanded autumn 2007,

 - Croeso

-- Welsh multi-day event, held in August
+- Welsh multi-day event, held in

-every Leap Year.
+August every Leap Year.
+Usually six Level B

 events in a week.
-Web
+Web site.

 - Cross-Country

-- The normal form of orienteering event, in which competitors
+- The normal form of orienteering event, in which

-visit controls in a prescribed sequence,
+competitors visit controls in a prescribed sequence, and

-and the fastest wins.
+the fastest wins.

 - Crossing Point

-- A specific location marked on the map at which a line feature,
+- A specific location marked on the map at which a line feature, typically a wall

-typically a wall or fence, may be traversed.
+or fence, may be traversed.
+Crossing points may be

-in which case crossing at the marked point will normally be easier than
+voluntary, in which case crossing at the marked point

-in which case a competitor crossing elsewhere risks disqualification.
+points are “compulsory”, in which case a competitor

-Usually, a compulsory crossing point results from the requirements of
+compulsory crossing point results from the requirements

-and even a single person crossing elsewhere can lead to the loss of the
+elsewhere can lead to the loss of the area to

-area to orienteering.
+orienteering.

 - CUOC